SVijayB/Health-Tracker/README.md

 pip install -r requirements.txt
 </pre>

+## Usage

+Once you have all the files on your local system, you can launch it by double tapping the `Health_tracker.py` file present in the **`src`** folder.
+You can do this only if you have the *python launcher* installed.

+Else, `cd/` to the src folder on your terminal and type `python Health_tracker.py`.

+Now, create an account and login.

+**Note** : Leave the program running in order to recieve reminders at the right time.

 ## Contributing

 To contribute to Health-Tracker, fork the repository, create a new branch and send us a pull request.
 Make sure you read [CONTRIBUTING.md](https://github.com/SVijayB/Health-Tracker/blob/master/.github/CONTRIBUTING.md) before sending us Pull requests.